ubclaunchpad/minutes/README.md

 # Collect a new conversation for prediction.
 conversation = Conversation('/path/to/conversation.wav')

-# Create phrases from the conersation.
+# Create phrases from the conversation.
 phrases = minutes.phrases(conversation)
 ```